 Walking 10,000 steps a day has become a popular fitness goal.
 Though it’s certainly not the be all and end all of fitness, research has shown that the more steps you take in a day, the better.

 Aiming to walk 10,000 steps a day (or any number that presents a challenge based on your current activity level), is a great way to motivate yourself to move more and to interrupt the time you spend sitting.
 As a result, it can have a tremendous impact on almost every part of your body.
 Here are 10 of the biggest health benefits you can expect from walking 10,000 steps a day.

 Regular physical activity helps increase the amount of oxygenated blood being sent to your muscles—the fitter you are, the more easily this happens, and the harder you will be able to work out.
-Find out more easy ways to boost heart health.

 It will strengthen your lungs